 This represents the sum of different cases.
 From the perspective of our online F# tutors, a discriminated union is an enumeration that can optionally take a payload for each case.
 It opens a wide range of possibilities by making it easy to make invalid states unpresentable.

 Discriminated unions also allow the definition of single-case discriminated unions which can be used to efficiently work with custom types.
 When we use single case discriminated unions, the compiler can ensure that the correct values are passed.
 When we use integers, the SessionId and the UserId could be mixed up.
 F# makes this impossible.

 Just like we stated earlier, F# is a statically typed language.
 This means that based on the usage of a construct, the F# compiler can deduce the correct types on its own.
 The language also supports a feature called automatic generalization.
 The parameter will become generic if the type of a parameter cannot be deduced by its usage inside of its function.
-Get our help with the F# assignment to learn more about this.
+Get our help with the F# homework to learn more about this.